jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/2-working-with-data-and-data-types.md

 JavaScript has several built-in data types.
 We'll start with 3 of them: Numbers, Strings, and Booleans.

+These are known as **primitive data types,** which are the basic building blocks of data in JavaScript.
+Later we'll also look at complex data types.

-If you did the exercises above, you've already seen the 3 types in action.
+If you did the exercises for the previous chapter, you've already seen the 3 types in action.
 Now I'll explain them in greater detail.

 If you didn't, go do them now and then come back here.